Eagle Forum: Opposition to the ERA

 State legislators were able to vote on the ERA beginning in March 1972 and were given a deadline in 1979.
 Within a year, thirty states had ratified the ERA, and the amendment needed only eight more states to pass.
 In 1977, STOP ERA protested the Equal Rights Amendment at the 1977 National Women's Conference in Houston, Texas.
 STOP ERA claimed that the national plan of action that was proposed at the conference was “anti-family".
 At the conference, Phyllis Schlafly teamed up with Indiana State Senator Joan Gubbins to form a "pro-life, pro-family" coalition to voice the conservative opposition to the ERA.
 Schlafly also testified against the potentially harmful effects of the ERA before Georgia, Virginia, Missouri, and Arkansas legislatures.
 STOP ERA's tactics were successful; by the 1979 deadline the amendment still needed three states to pass.
 The ERA was then given a three-year extension, during which no states ratified or rescinded the amendment.
 By the time of the ERA's defeat, the Eagle Forum had reached 50,000 members.

 Since its initial defeat, the Equal Rights Amendment has been revisited by legislators, such as Carolyn Maloney.
 In March 2021, a United States Federal court ruled that the window of time to ratify the ERA had expired and recent efforts by Nevada, Illinois and Virginia to support ratification are "too late to count".

 Programs and activities

-Two youth-oriented programs are also operated by the Forum: the "Teen Eagles" program for children ages 13–19, and the "Eagle Forum Collegians" for conservative-minded college students.
+The Forum has a "Teen Eagles" program for children ages 13–19, and "Eagle Forum Collegians" for conservative-minded college students.
+Phyllis Schlafly's son, Andrew Schlafly, started Conservapedia, a wiki-based encyclopedia project, with students from an "Eagle Forum University" project.

+There are also state chapters of the Eagle Forum, such as the Utah Eagle Forum led by Gayle Ruzicka.